Danelaw: Chronology

 1066 − Harald Hardrada landed with an army, hoping to take control of York and the English crown.
 He was defeated and killed at the Battle of Stamford Bridge.
 This event is often cited as the end of the Viking era.
 The same year, William the Conqueror, himself a descendant of Vikings, successfully took the English throne and became the first Norman king of England.

 1069 − Sweyn II of Denmark landed with an army, in much the same way as Harald Hardrada.
 He took control of York after defeating the Norman garrison and inciting a local uprising.
 King William eventually defeated his forces and devastated the region in the Harrying of the North.

-1075 − One of Sweyn's sons, Knut, set sail for England to support an English rebellion, but it had been crushed before he arrived, so he settled for plundering the city of York and surrounding area, before returning home.
+1075 − One of Sweyn's sons, Cnut, set sail for England to support an English rebellion, but it had been crushed before he arrived, so he settled for plundering the city of York and surrounding area, before returning home.

-1085 − Knut, now king, planned a major invasion against England but the assembled fleet never sailed.
+1085 − Cnut, now king, assembled a fleet for a major invasion against England.
+Informed of his planned crossing, William hurried back to England to prepare a defence, but internal threats forced Cnut to cancel his plan.
 Other than Eystein II of Norway taking advantage of the civil war during Stephen's reign, to plunder the east coast of England, there were no serious invasions or raids of England by the Danes after this.